Making Math Beautiful

 - Oct 1 Family Fest Empty Bowl Workshop

 - Oct 15 A Look at Cultural Heritage Preservation in Honor of International Archaeology Day

-- Simon Koda '16, Egzon Sadiku '16, and Avielle Suria '15 received the first Joan Adams Mondale Scholarships for ceramics.
-Vice President Walter Mondale presented the scholarships in person in November 2014.
+- Simon Koda '16, Egzon Sadiku '16 and Ariana Zaia '16 received the Joan Adams Mondale Scholarships for ceramics.
+Vice President Walter Mondale presented the first scholarships in person in November 2014.

-- 300 bowls were made and donated by students in Gary Erickson's ceramic classes for the Empty Bowls Fundraiser March 29, 2015, benefiting Second Harvest Heartland.
+- Hundreds of bowls were made and donated by students in Gary Erickson's ceramic classes for the Empty Bowls Fundraiser April 10, 2016, benefiting Second Harvest Heartland.

 - Art History student Parker Field '15, presented a paper at the ACTC Symposium at the Minneapolis Institute of Arts in April 2015.

-- Print II students donated original works to benefit the Simpson Housing Services in a show and sale at Burnett Gallery in the Chambers Hotel, Mpls.
-2013, 2014 and 2015.
+- Print II students donated original works to benefit the Simpson Housing Services in a show and sale at Burnett Gallery in the Chambers Hotel, Minneapolis in 2016.

 - Art students worked with visiting artist Tattfoo Tan to create Free Seed Libraries to be distributed at public venues as part of the International Roundtable 2012.